rizwanakhtar7/project-4-server/README.md

 - Be deployed online so it’s publicly accessible.

+## Technologies Applied
+- HTML5
+- CSS3
+- React
+- Git
+- GitHub
+- Google Fonts
+- Animate.css library
+- Cloudinary
+- PostgreSQL
+- Django
+- Python
+- Heroku and Netlify
+- Excalidraw

-### Application Navigation
+### Approach

-- At the home page you can Login as an existing user or navigate to Register as an Instructor or Learner.
+- At the home page you can Login as an existing user or navigate to Register as an instructor or learner.

 - Once logged in you can navigate to the courses main page to view all courses, or filter by a given subject such as Maths.
 The user can then click on courses to view all the lessons in a course and then individual lessons details page which will contain a video of the lesson, quiz to test your knowledge and content of the lesson.
-You can also post a comment where an Instructor can respond to  questions / feedback you have.
+You can also post a comment where an instructor can respond to  questions/ feedback you have.

-### Day One / Two:
+### Day One/ Two:
-* Pseudocoding and Sign off with steps ERD Diagram and mockups:
+* Pseudo-coding and Sign off with steps ERD Diagram and mockups:

  Drawing mockups of the different pages helped visualise the end application.
 Designs for how the dashboard would look like along with quiz, lessons, courses index & home page(see below):